Manifest (TV series): Development

+Jeff Rake had first unsuccessfully pitched the idea for the story ten years earlier, but was only able to get interest from network executives after the 2014 disappearance of Malaysia Airlines Flight 370.

 On August 23, 2017, NBC gave the production a put pilot commitment.
-The pilot was written by Jeff Rake, who was also set to serve as executive producer alongside Robert Zemeckis and Jack Rapke.
+The pilot was written by Rake, who was also set to serve as executive producer alongside Robert Zemeckis and Jack Rapke.
 Jackie Levine was expected to serve as a co-executive producer.
 Production companies involved with the pilot were slated to consist of Compari Entertainment and Warner Bros.
 Television.
 In January 2018, NBC gave the production a pilot order and that David Frankel would direct and executive produce the pilot.
 In May 2018, NBC gave the production a series order of thirteen episodes with a premiere in third quarter of 2018 and a Monday timeslot at 10 p.m.
 On June 19, 2018, the series premiere was set for September 24, 2018.
 On October 18, 2018, NBC ordered an additional three episodes of the series, bringing the total up to sixteen episodes.

 On April 15, 2019, NBC renewed the series for a second season, which premiered on January 6, 2020.
 On June 15, 2020, NBC renewed the series for a third season which premiered on April 1, 2021.